ndwilliams/venue-client/README.md

 [DBDiagram ERD](https://dbdiagram.io/d/Venue-65528c5d7d8bbd64651b16a9)

-## Description of User Capablities
+## Features

+### User Features

-* Viewing concerts that are ordered by date and start time.
+* **Concert Exploration**: Users can browse through a curated list of concerts in Nashville, organized by date and start time, to plan their entertainment schedule effectively.
-  * Filtering concerts by date and venue.
+* **Advanced Filtering**: Venue offers robust filtering options, allowing users to refine their search based on date and venue preferences, ensuring they find events that align with their interests.
 * Favoriting/unfavoriting concerts so that they are saved/deleted from their Favorites.
 * Editing and viewing their own profile information.
 *  Viewing favorites and filtering favorites by date/venue.